Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Credit: Iztok Boncina/ESO

-One of the most productive and renowned astronomical observatories in the world, Paranal is home ot the Very Large Telescope (VLT) in the Atacama desert.
+One of the most productive and renowned observatories in the world, Paranal is home to the Very Large Telescope in the Atacama desert.

-The Observatory is constantly being upgraded with the latest technological innovations, helping its astronomers study our Universe.
+The observatory is constantly upgraded with new technological innovations, helping astronomers study our Universe.

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk